-White beans are one of the best, containing 829 mg of potassium in one cup (179 grams), or 18% of the RDI (3).
+White beans are one of the best, containing 421 mg of potassium in 1/2 cup (130 grams) (

-Beans and lentils are good sources of potassium that are packed with fiber, protein and other vitamins and minerals.
+Beans and lentils are good sources of potassium that are packed with fiber, protein, and other vitamins and minerals.

-A large baked potato ( 299 grams) provides you with 34% of the RDI (7).
+A large baked potato ( 299 grams) provides 1,600 mg (

-Yet potatoes and sweet potatoes are not just good sources of potassium.
-They are also high in vitamin C, vitamin B6 and manganese.
+But potatoes aren’t just good sources of potassium.
+They also contain vitamins A, C, B6, and manganese.

 Parsnips are a white root vegetable similar to carrots.

-One cup (156 grams) of parsnips provides 12% of the RDI, or 572 mg of potassium (15).
+One cup (160 grams) of parsnips provides 570 mg of potassium (

 Moreover, the soluble fiber found in parsnips may aid in reducing cholesterol levels (

 Spinach is a highly nutritious vegetable.